ConnerFarrell/timeseries-forecasting-toolkit/README.md

 This project implements ARIMA and GARCH models with a **scikit-learn–style API**, built from scratch using NumPy, pandas, and SciPy.
 It includes **walk-forward cross-validation** for out-of-sample testing on financial and macroeconomic data.

-The models are designed to connect econometrics coursework with quantitative finance practice, while keeping APIs recruiter- and industry-friendly.

 ---

 ## Key Features